NardJ/Tin-Whistle-Helper/README.md

 # Tin-Whistle-Helper
-Tin Whistle Helper helps you practice playing your tin whistle in D and lets you edit the tabs.
+Tin Whistle Helper helps you practice playing your tin whistle in D and lets you make and edit the tabs.

 ## Practice features
 - scrolling cursor (vertical red indicator) shows which note/tab to play